 Stress comes from a variety of places and for many different reasons.
 These could be mental and/or physical.
-Family, employment/unemployment, working too hard, the daily/nightly commute, relationships, illness and sleep problems.
+Family, employment/unemployment, working too hard, the daily/nightly commute, relationships, illness, and sleep problems.
 All of these can create stress.
 The American Psychology Association showed that 54% of Americans worry about their stress and are likely to seek help.

-People become stressed and they don’t know it.
-This is the way of the modern world and we’ve become used to it.
+People become stressed, and they don’t know it.
+This is the way of the modern world, and we’ve become used to it.
 Despite getting used to a stressful world, it still places genuine strain on the body.
 These manifest through increased blood pressure, heart rate, respiration, metabolism, and blood flow.
 This is the primordial fight or flight reaction, preparing for action from a stressful situation.

 The body’s Sympathetic Nervous System (SNS) is what generates the fight or flight reaction.
 When the body feels a stressor, the SNS turns on and stimulates the appropriate bodily response.
-This is what allows us to defend ourselves in the wild, where stress comes from reaction to wild animals and grave danger.
-In today’s world, this reaction can, unfortunately, do more harm than good, as most of us no longer live in danger from wild hungry animals.
+This allows us to defend ourselves in the wild, where stress comes from reactions to wild animals and grave danger.
+Unfortunately, in today’s world, this reaction can do more harm than good, as most of us no longer live in danger from wild hungry animals.

 Stress is the disruption of homeostasis but is helpful/necessary in various situations.
-For example during exercise or sports, stress is needed in order to push the athlete or person to a new level.
-When in the learning process, stress is needed to help the brain learn a new language, solve a math problem, create a web page, presentation etc. Humans can handle small amounts of periodic stress.
+For example, during exercise or sports, stress is needed to push the athlete or person to a new level.
+When in the learning process, stress is needed to help the brain learn a new language, solve a math problem, create a web page, presentation, etc. Humans can handle small amounts of periodic stress.
 But once stress becomes chronic, then it turns into a disease.

 The effects of stress on the body are real.
-The symptoms fall into four categories: behavioral, cognitive, emotional and physical.
+The symptoms fall into four categories: behavioral, cognitive, emotional, and physical.

 People react to the same situation in different ways.
 What might stress one person may not stress another.

 There is a problem when these levels do not return to normal levels.
-Instead they remain raised from the ongoing stress of various situations.
 The body doesn’t get a chance to recover to its natural state.
+Instead, they remain raised from the ongoing stress of various situations.
 When this goes on for a long time, the stress response can disrupt all of the body’s processes.

 Chiropractic treatment can help manage stress.
 Chiropractic focuses on the spine, which is the headquarters of the nervous system.
-An effect of chronic stress is muscle tension and contraction, that can lead to uneven pressure on the skeleton, which leads to subluxations.
+An effect of chronic stress is muscle tension and contraction, which can lead to uneven pressure on the skeleton, which leads to subluxations.
 Chiropractic adjustments ease muscle tension, which eases the stress on areas of the skeleton and helps take the sting out of the subluxations.
-With the subluxations abated a balanced spine can be achieved.
+With the subluxations abated, a balanced spine can be achieved.
 This is a crucial component of managing stress.
-And it may sound like a CD on a loop but nutrition is also a crucial component of stress management.
+And it may sound like a CD on a loop, but nutrition is also a crucial component of stress management.

 Stress creates real detrimental physical effects.
 Trying to avoid stressful situations isn’t always possible.
 What is advised is to become familiar with the possible actions/outcomes and minimize the negative.

-Relaxed Breathing Technique (Diaphragmatic Breathing): Stress often leads to rapid, shallow breathing, that affects the other aspects of the stress response, i.e. increased heart rate and perspiration.
+Relaxed Breathing Technique (Diaphragmatic Breathing): Stress often leads to rapid, shallow breathing that affects the other aspects of the stress response, i.e., increased heart rate and perspiration.
 Controlled breathing is an effective way of dealing with the effects of stress.

-Progressive Muscle Relaxation Technique: The aim is to reduce tension stored in the muscles.
+Progressive Muscle Relaxation Technique: The aim is to reduce the tension stored in the muscles.
 Find a relaxed private area.
 Dim the lights, loosen up and get comfortable.
-Tense up the following muscle areas for a minimum five seconds before relaxing for 30 seconds.
+Tense up the following muscle areas for a minimum of five seconds before relaxing for 30 seconds.
 Repeat then move on to the next area.

 Do these muscle relaxations twice a day for maximum benefit.
 Take 10 minutes for each session.

 Exercise: It is a great way to release energy.
 Improved health, which guards against the negative effects and releases endorphins (neurotransmitters that relieve pain).
 Exercise helps with concentration, sleep, illness, pain and contributes to a better quality of life.
-Age doesn’t matter, as exercise will create amazing benefits for mind and body, and remove feelings of stress.
+Age doesn’t matter, as exercise will create amazing benefits for the mind and body and remove feelings of stress.

 Listen To Relaxing Soothing Sounds: Ten minutes alone with soothing sounds can help with relaxation.
 Allow the mind to get away from the accumulated stresses of the day.
-Meditation CD’s, soothing music or natural sounds all work to achieve a relaxed state.
+Meditation CDs, soothing music, or natural sounds all work to achieve a relaxed state.
 It’s up to you.